nathantreid/nathantreid.github.io/_posts/2014-09-07-setting-up-this-blog.md

 Disqus Comments
 ---
-I'd integrated Disqus with my wife's Wordpress, but that pretty much plug and play.
+I'd integrated Disqus with my wife's Wordpress, but that was pretty much plug and play.
 Getting set up for my local Jekyll required a little more work.
 I copied the Disqus configuration variables script into _includes/comments.html, added a condition to easily enable or disable comments on a per post basis, and customized the variables:

 ```html